codeceptjs/CodeceptJS/docs/plugins.md

 ## heal

-Self-healing tests with OpenAI.
+Self-healing tests with AI.

-This plugin is experimental and requires OpenAI API key.

-To use it you need to set OPENAI_API_KEY env variable and enable plugin inside the config.
+Read more about heaking in [Self-Healing Tests][10]

 ```js
 plugins: {